redis/redis-doc/topics/memory-optimization.md

 Using hashes to abstract a very memory efficient plain key-value store on top of Redis
 --------------------------------------------------------------------------------------

-I understand the title of this section is a bit scaring, but I'm going to explain very well what this is about.
-In short:
+I understand the title of this section is a bit scaring, but I'm going to explain in details what this is about.

-You can model a plain key-value store in Redis where values can just be just strings, that is not just more memory efficient than Redis plain keys but also much more memory efficient than memcached.
+Basically it is possible to model a plain key-value store using Redis where values can just be just strings, that is not just more memory efficient than Redis plain keys but also much more memory efficient than memcached.

-Let's start with some fact: five keys use a lot more memory than a single key containing an hash with five fields.
+Let's start with some fact: a few keys use a lot more memory than a single key containing an hash with a few fields.
 How is this possible?
 We use a trick.
 In theory in order to guarantee that we perform lookups in constant time (also known as O(1) in big O notation) there is the need to use a data structure with a constant time complexity in the average case, like an hash table.

 But many times hashes contain just a few fields.
-When hashes are small we can instead just encode this hashes in an O(N) data structure, like a linear array with length-prefixed key value pairs.
-Since we do this only when N is small, the amortized time for HGET and HSET commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements will grow too much.
+When hashes are small we can instead just encode them in an O(N) data structure, like a linear array with length-prefixed key value pairs.
+Since we do this only when N is small, the amortized time for HGET and HSET commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements it contains will grow too much (you can configure the limit in redis.conf).

-This does not work well just from the point of view of time complexity, but also from the point of view of constant time, since a linear array of key value pairs happens to play very well with the CPU cache (it has a better locality than an hash table).
+This does not work well just from the point of view of time complexity, but also from the point of view of constant times, since a linear array of key value pairs happens to play very well with the CPU cache (it has a better cache locality than an hash table).

-Not everything is cool about that: since hash fields and values are not (always) represented as full featured Redis objects, hash fields can't have an associated time to live (expire) like a real key, and can only contain a string.
-But we are ok with this, this was anyway the intention when the hash data type API was designed (we trust simplicity more than features).
+However since hash fields and values are not (always) represented as full featured Redis objects, hash fields can't have an associated time to live (expire) like a real key, and can only contain a string.
+But we are ok with this, this was anyway the intention when the hash data type API was designed (we trust simplicity more than features, so nested data structures are not allowed, as expires of single fields are not allowed).

-Ok so hashes are memory efficient.
-This is very useful when using hashes to represent objects or to model other problems when there is an object containing fields.
+So hashes are memory efficient.
+This is very useful when using hashes to represent objects or to model other problems when there are group of related fields.
 But what about if we have a plain key value business?
-We can still take advantage of hashes.

 Imagine we want to use Redis as a cache for many small objects, that can be JSON encoded objects, small HTML fragments, simple key -> boolean values and so forth.
-Whatever is a string -> string map with small key and value.
+Basically anything is a string -> string map with small keys and values.

 Now let's assume the objects we want to cache are numbered, like:

  * object:102393
  * object:1234
  * object:5

-And so forth.
 This is what we can do.
 Every time there is to perform a SET operation to set a new value, we actually split the key into two parts, one used as a key, and used as field name for the hash.
-For instance the object named *object:1234" is actually split in:
+For instance the object named *object:1234" is actually split into:

 * a Key named object:12
 * a Field named 34